IvonTSaldivar/CS3450-2.5-Backup/README.md

 ## Organization, naming scheme

-coding standard for python will be pep8 django project will follow pydanny's cookiecutters basic stucture.
+coding standard for python will be pep8 follow naming conventions accordingly. django project will follow pydanny's cookiecutters basic stucture.
 See his github, or book two scoops of django for more details

 ## Version control procedures